Data Heterogeneity Differential Privacy: From Theory to Algorithm: Abstract

 \section{Abstract}

-In this paper, after observing that different training data instances affect the machine learning model to different extents, we attempt to improve the performance of differentially private empirical risk minimization (DP-ERM) from a new perspective.
-Specifically, we measure the contributions of various training data instances on the final machine learning model, and select some of them to add random noise.
-Considering that the key of our method is to measure each data instance separately, we propose a new `Data perturbation' based (DB) paradigm for DP-ERM: adding random noise to the original training data and achieving ($\epsilon,\delta$)-differential privacy on the final machine learning model, along with the preservation on the original data.
-By introducing the Influence Function (IF), we quantitatively measure the impact of the training data on the final model.
-Theoretical and experimental results show that our proposed DBDP-ERM paradigm enhances the model performance significantly.
+Traditionally, the random noise is equally injected when training with different data instances in the field of differential privacy (DP).
+In this paper, we first give sharper excess risk bounds of DP stochastic gradient descent (SGD) method.
+Considering most of the previous methods are under convex conditions, we use Polyak-{\L}ojasiewicz condition to relax it in this paper.
+Then, after observing that different training data instances affect the machine learning model to different extent, we consider the heterogeneity of training data and attempt to improve the performance of DP-SGD from a new perspective.
+Specifically, by introducing the influence function (IF), we quantitatively measure the contributions of various training data on the final machine learning model.
+If the contribution made by a single data instance is so little that attackers cannot infer anything from the model, we do not add noise when training with it.
+Based on this observation, we design a `Performance Improving' DP-SGD algorithm: PIDP-SGD.
+Theoretical and experimental results show that our proposed PIDP-SGD improves the performance significantly.